 - Government agency or public official involved

-Aides to White House Press Secretary Sean Spicer barred eleven news outlets from attending an informal briefing known as a “gaggle” held in lieu of a daily press briefing on February 24.
+Aides to White House Press Secretary Sean Spicer barred 11 news outlets from attending an informal briefing known as a “gaggle” held in lieu of a daily press briefing on Feb.
+24, 2017.
 When reporters tried to enter Spicer's office for the briefing, they were told that they were not on the list of attendees.
 The press pool was invited to attend along with several handpicked outlets.

-The pool on Friday consisted of Hearst Newspapers and CBS.
-NBC, ABC, Fox News, One America News Network, The Wall Street Journal, Bloomberg, Breitbart, McClatchy, and the Washington Times were also invited and attended.
+The pool consisted of Hearst Newspapers and CBS.
+NBC, ABC, Fox News, One America News Network, The Wall Street Journal, Bloomberg, Breitbart, McClatchy and The Washington Times were also invited and attended.

 Reporters from The Associated Press, Time and USA Today declined to attend.

 The U.S. Press Freedom Tracker catalogues press freedom violations in the United States.
 Email tips to [email protected]